UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• The Price to Compare (PTC) is the rate your utility charges for the electricity supply portion of your bill if you don’t choose a competitive supplier.
+• The Price to Compare (PTC) is the generation and supply rate your local utility company charges for electricity if you do not actively choose a competitive supplier.

-• You can find this specific number on your monthly statement, often listed under sections labeled “Supply Detail” or “Message Center.”
+• You can easily find this specific rate on your monthly statement, often located under secondary pages labeled “Supply Detail” or “Message Center.”

 Infographic showing PTC as the utility's supply price per kWh for comparison with other offers.